jonnyhoeven/workshop/WORKSHOP.md

 - `kube-public`, This namespace is created automatically and is readable by all users (including those not authenticated).
 - `kube-node-lease`, This namespace is used for the lease objects associated with each `node` which improves the performance of the `node` heartbeats as the cluster scales.

 ## Create your own namespace

-Let's create a new namespace to work with and deploy an application to it.
+Let's create a new namespace and deploy an application to it.
 Let's call it `workshop`.

 ```bash